eliorsade/DevSecOps/README.md

 1. Log Mode:
 - The script will find security groups with inbound connections from the world.
 2. Action Mode:
-- The script will run the same as log mode with also deleting the rules allowing inbound connections from the world.
+- The script will find security group rules with inbound connections from the world and delete them.
-Log File

 #### In both modes, a log file named log.txt will be created and uploaded to s3 bucket.